Marty's Foreign Motors

 4235 Sepulveda Boulevard, Culver City (1958 throuh 1968)

 In 1958, Marty’s Foreign Motors moved across the street to 4235 Sepulveda Boulevard and he remained in this building until 1968.
-When he moved out, he relinquished his FIAT sales to the dealership that moved into this address, a company called Lindqvist Motors who sold Saab and FIAT.
+When he moved out, he relinquished his FIAT sales to the dealership that moved into this address, a company called Lindqvist Motors that sold Saab and FIAT.
 The building no longer exists and we were unable to find a period photo.

 1730 W. Carson Street, Torrance (1968-2004)